“Professor, you made it!”

 “We ordered a few apps,” Samantha tells me as our usual waiter, Tony, makes his way over with a tray laden with dishes.

 “Chicken fingers, mozzarella sticks, and mac and cheese balls.”
-Tony smiles, placing the delicious-smelling plates onto the center of the table.
+Tony places the delicious-smelling plates onto the center of the table.
 “Can I get you ladies anything else?”

 “Yes!
-An order of nachos sounds delicious,” I tell him, plucking a mozzarella cheese stick from the plate and dunking it into the marinara sauce.
-“And a cosmopolitan, please.”
+An order of nachos sounds delicious.
+Can I also get some of the sliders?”
+I ask, plucking a mozzarella cheese stick from the plate and dunking it into the marinara sauce.
+“And a cosmopolitan please.”